Roger Hedgecock here coming at you from the Left Coast here in San Diego at KOGO Radio, taking your calls at 1-800-282-2882.

 The spate is out.

-Uh the there are a lot of polls floating around, and all of them are pointing to something rather, I don't know, surprising, at least to me.
+There are a lot of polls floating around, and all of them are pointing to something rather, I don't know, surprising, at least to me.

 Hillary Clinton is pulling away already.

-Uh pulling away from the PAC.
+Pulling away from the PAC.

-Obama, the media darling, uh 14 in Iowa, nineteen, and he's number two in uh New Hampshire.
+Obama, the media darling, 14 in Iowa, 19.

-There's uh to be sure, undecided.
+There's, to be sure, undecided.

 So there's going to be an edge there.

-That's a quote, about 70 top fundraisers from around the country to a reception at her Washington, D.C. home.
+Last night, according to the Washington Post, Senator Clinton hosted about 70 top fundraisers, that's a quote, about 70 top fundraisers from around the country to a reception at her Washington, D.C. home.

-So you're going to uh see Hillary Clinton raise in New York alone more than any candidate has ever raised in one state in the history of our country.
+So you're going to see Hillary Clinton raise in New York alone more than any candidate has ever raised in one state in the history of our country.

 If you were sensitive to that issue in 2006, keep your eye on Hillary in 2007.